urbanyeti/stardew-better-ranching/README.md

 Compatible with Stardew Valley 1.6+ on Linux, Mac, and Windows.
 Requires SMAPI 4.0.0 or later.

-**Update 2.0.4 (2024/04/30)**: Fixed a bug causing the "Hide Hearts w/ Max Friendship" setting to be ignored for pets.
+**Update 2.0.4 (2024/04/30)**: Fixed a bug that was causing the wrong icon to show for custom items.
+Thank you to kitsutsune and their awesome [Chocobo Valley](https://www.nexusmods.com/stardewvalley/mods/22226/) mod for bringing this to my attention!
+Also Fixed a bug causing the "Hide Hearts w/ Max Friendship" setting to be ignored for pets.
 ![Preview image](/better_ranching_preview.gif)

 <h2>How to Install:</h2>